Background-image

 Between 1971 and 1974, Mililani Town grew rapidly and so did the team.
 With the expansion of the community, Recreation Center 2 was built for the purpose of providing a competitive training facility for the swim team.
 During this time period, Julie VanDyke became the team’s second coach.
 Swimming became very popular in Hawaii and the team grew to over 100 swimmers.
 Although Mililani was a young team compared to other teams in Hawaii, its future looked bright.

 During the 1980’s, Aloha Aquatics surpassed all of the coaches’ dreams.
 It gave swimmers and parents a chance to share and experience great times with others from the neighboring islands.
 Team outings, such as the annual Memorial Day Maui camp, were events which everyone eagerly looked forward to.
-The swimmers were motivated and excelled beyond expectations, claiming the top spot at several State Championships.
+The swimmers were highly motivated and excelled beyond expectations, claiming the top spot at several State Championships.